Natural Gas From Start to Finish

 28 October, 2020

-A buzzword, heard all over television and media; natural gas.
+Natural gas is a buzzword heard all over television and media.
 But where does it come from, what is it exactly, and how does it power our homes?

 What is Natural Gas?